Hello Are you worried about your Pet? We’re here to help…

 How is chocolate poisoning treated?

 There’s no antidote for chocolate poisoning.
-If the outcome of your pet’s examination and the results of the diagnostics tests suggest they are at risk, your vet may induce vomiting to try to prevent the chemicals in the chocolate damaging their organs.
+If the outcome of your pet’s examination and the results of the diagnostics tests suggest they are at risk, your vet may induce vomiting to try to prevent the chemicals in the chocolate from damaging their organs.
 They may also administer activated charcoal which absorbs any toxins in the stomach and upper intestines.
 Your cat may also be put on a drip to ensure they’re properly hydrated.